Help is on the way!

 • Emotional volatility: Rapid mood swings, from charming and agreeable to hostile and demeaning, often within the same conversation

-• Isolation from family: After years of toxic behavior, many family members have distanced themselves, leaving the narcissist without a strong support system
+• Isolation from family: After years of toxic behavior, many family members have distanced themselves, leaving the narcissist without a strong support system.
+If your elderly mother seems perpetually unhappy, it may be worth exploring whether narcissistic traits play a role

 It is important to note that some of these behaviors can also be symptoms of dementia or cognitive decline.
 If you notice sudden or dramatic changes in behavior, consult a healthcare professional to determine whether the changes are related to NPD, a medical condition, or both.